bridgecrewio/jsonpath-ng/README.rst

 More to explore
 ---------------

-There are way too many jsonpath implementations out there to discuss.
+There are way too many JSONPath implementations out there to discuss.
 Some are robust, some are toy projects that still work fine, some are exercises.
 There will undoubtedly be many more.
 This one is made for use in released, maintained code, and in particular for programmatic access